SeanSun6814/WaterfallExplorer/README.md

 - Added custom launch configurations
 - Opening app for the second time shows the first instance
 - Fixed dialogue background alignment bug

+## 1.2.0

+- Added feature to create new files and folders
+- Added feature to display file icons
+- Added feature to navigate with arrow keys
+- Fixed bug of not refreshing source column when moving _folders_
+- TODO: upload the executables and update the documentation